CentsOfFate/Shoreline-Watch/README.md

 # Shoreline Watch - Business Intelligence Project
-This project is demonstrating a Data Warehouse using an online watch retailer and visualizing the data with Seaborn and Power BI
+This project is demonstrating a Star Schema using an online watch retailer and visualizing the data with Seaborn and Power BI

 ## Getting Started
 To replicate this Project: